What is a clinical rotation like as a Saba student

 Students can complete their elective rotations at a number of medical centre in the US and Canada

 Saba offers a range of rotation specialities that covers the entire expanse of the medical field

-What has been the clinical rotation experience of Saba University alumni?
+What has been the clinical rotation experience of Saba alumni?
 Studying at Saba will ensure you get the best possible clinical rotation experiences in Canada and the US.
 Previous Saba students have completed thousands of elective rotations across the two countries.
-The small class sizes at Saba University provide the individualized attention which will prove beneficial for your medical training.
+The small class sizes at Saba provide the individualized attention which will prove beneficial for your medical training.

 Studying at Saba has also enabled graduates to pursue a wide range of specialties They have been able to choose electives from un-grouped specialities such as hospitalist and wilderness medicine.
-Saba University alumni have gone on to become established physicians in every field of medicine, ranging from epidemiology to pediatrics.
+Saba University School of Medicine alumni have gone on to become established physicians in every field of medicine, ranging from epidemiology to pediatrics.

-Saba offers a chance to finish the final semesters of your medical degree as a part of the Saba University Clinical Medicine Program.
+Saba offers a chance to finish the final semesters of your medical degree as a part of the Saba Clinical Medicine Program.
 Under this, you complete an 8-week research module followed by 72 weeks of clinical rotations.

 If you are interested in doing your clinical rotations as a part of this prestigious medical school, why not read about our clinical medicine or basic sciences programs.